Tuesday, December 31, 2013

 And back in the day, when the world was still black and white, those radio announcements, emergency broadcasts, and news features – formal or otherwise – usually meant a thing or two.
 Something that’s relatively easy to forget in these ultra-connected, heavily-networked, supposedly far more enlightened times.

 Inform - Educate - Entertain essentially does exactly what it says on the tin (or in its title).
-The album works as a reminder that life wasn’t always as easy as we have it to today.
+The album works as a reminder that life wasn’t always as easy as we have it today.
 A reminder of just how hard our forefathers had to work to become informed, and of the limited choices they had in terms of how that news was consumed.
 And as a chance to appreciate just how much our world has changed … not only in the UK but also across the globe – although the themes presented are generally specific to Britain, back when it was still prefixed by the word “great”.

 ‘Spitfire’ is the only track from the EP to be carried forward to the album proper and it remains a fascinating insight into the general mindset of the pre, mid, and post-war British public.
 Other highlights include ‘Signal 30’, ‘Night Mail’, ‘Lit Up’, and ‘Everest’ (clip below) …